G-Thomson/BigdataR_docker/README.md

 # BigdataR_docker
-Docker image of R packages to work with Big data
+Docker image of R packages to work with Big Data

 **Built on:** rocker/tidyverse:3.6.1